starlight-consultants/grunt-sf-tooling/README.md

 Type: `Array`
 Default value: `[]`

-A array that holds a list of Apex Classes to be pulled with the `sf_pull` task.
+An array that holds a list of Apex Classes to be saved.

 #### options.containerName
 Type: `String`